-Therefore, put one big button in a striking color, below the tagline and introductory text on your homepage, that will promise your visitors something valuable.
+Therefore, put one big button in a striking color below the tagline and introductory text on your homepage that will promise your visitors something valuable.

-Think of a free consultation, free trial, free e-book, printables, or a checklist with tips that they can implement directly in their business.
+Think of a free consultation, free trial, free e-book, printables, or a checklist with tips they can implement directly in their business.

 When you ask your visitors for 3 different actions, they will most likely not perform even one because they don’t know what to choose.

-Put reviews on your site to show what you can do
+Use reviews on your site to show what you can do

 Nothing can be more influential than having good reviews from satisfied customers on your website.
 It’s ok, we all know they are fake, but we buy into them anyway.

-The person who visits your website is more likely to assume that you are good at what you when someone (other than yourself) praises your service.
+The person who visits your website is more likely to assume that you are good at what you do when someone (other than yourself) praises your service.

 A blog is a great way to spread your message further and introduce new customers to your tone of voice and style.

-For example, place three valuable blog posts (in the form of excerpt) on your homepage.
-Think of blog posts that are most often read, shared on social media or articles that you are proud of, so that you make your website visitors curious about what other value you have to offer.
+For example, place three valuable blog posts (in the form of excerpts) on your homepage.
+Think of blog posts that are most often read and shared on social media or articles that you are proud of to make your website visitors curious about what other values you have to offer.

-Don’t be afraid to give away too much “free information”, as this will only make your potential customers loyal to you and feel confident to make a purchase much faster when you approach them with an offer.
+Don’t be afraid to give away too much “free information,” as this will only make your potential customers loyal to you and feel confident to make a purchase much faster when you approach them with an offer.

-Tell your story on your landing page
+Tell your story on your affiliate landing page.

 It is often smart to limit the menu tabs at the top of your website to about five and a maximum of 7 buttons.
 Otherwise, you create too much distraction for your website visitors.

-These are peripheral matters that only matter to your website visitors when they become customers.
+These are peripheral matters only to your website visitors when they become customers.
 All documents that must legally be on your website should still be found, but do not take up unnecessary space in your top menu bar.
 So keep that junk at the bottom of your trunk.